 You are part of an inspection team visiting Fruit and Nut nursery.
 Your task is to evaluate the land rehabilitation and food security-related work carried out by the nursery and make proposals for converting the nursery into an educational institution.
 The team will then make proposals for reconfiguring the existing education system in order to prioritise global warming adaptation and food security.

-Break for Dinner (dinner is not provided but cooking and canteen facilities are available.
-There are also many good eating establishments in Westport)
+Break for Dinner (dinner is not provided but cooking and canteen facilities are available).

 Films and Discussion